You can tell a lot about someone just from looking at them, and this is very true in the world of clowning.

-While every clown is unique, there are three general types of clowns.
-Each clown type has its own particular character traits and standing within the world of clowning.
-An audience member can often get a good idea of a particular clown’s type simply by looking at his face and costume as each clown often identifies their type by wearing a specific style of makeup coordinated with their costume.
+While every clown is unique, there are actually three general types of clowns.
+Each clown type has its own particular character traits and standing within the world of clowning along with its own distinctive makeup style and costuming to help express this character.

-First we have the Whiteface Clown as portrayed here by alley member Popper.
-The Whiteface Clown is traditionally the more “serious” clown and at the top of the clowning hierarchy.
-He tends to be the more talented clown and often the one pulling pranks.
-If there’s going to be a pie fight, the Whiteface would throw the first pie and often avoids being hit by the others.
+First we have the Whiteface Clown portrayed here by Popper.
+The Whiteface clown is traditionally the more “serious” clown and at the top of the clowning hierarchy.
+They are the “smarter” clowns and the clowns in charge, or at least they think they are.
+Whiteface clowns tend to focus more on their talents and showing them off.
+They’re also usually the ones pulling pranks.
+If there’s going to be a pie fight, a Whiteface would throw the first pie and often avoids being hit by the others.

-The Whiteface makeup is often credited as the oldest makeup style.
-He wears a white makeup base with features and accents traditionally in red, black, or blue.
+Whiteface clowns are the most recognized types of clowns, and they like it that way.
+They have a solid white face with facial features added in red, black, or blue.
 Some modern Whitefaces also make use of additional accent colors.
 The Whiteface typically has a red nose that is painted on with makeup or else uses a prosthetic nose.
 Some clowns use a string to hold their nose on, but Popper here glues his nose on after his makeup has been applied.

 Next up is the Auguste Clown as portrayed here by alley member Dont Kno.
-The Auguste Clown is traditionally the sillier clown and second in the clowning hierarchy.
-He is often less talented or, at least, unexpectedly talented in comparison to the Whiteface.
-When it comes to pranks or a pie fight, the Auguste is typically the target.
+The Auguste clowns are the sillier clowns and second in the clowning hierarchy.
+They are often less talented or, at least, unexpectedly talented in comparison to the Whiteface.
+When it comes to pranks or a pie fight, an Auguste is typically the target.

-The Auguste wears a flesh-colored, orange-ish, or pinkish makeup base.
-White is used to highlight around the eye area and to define a muzzle around the mouth.
-Features are then painted in red or black.
+The Auguste wears a flesh-colored, orange-ish, or pinkish makeup base with white used to highlight around the eye area and define a muzzle around the mouth.
+Their features are then added in red or black.
+August faces are often exaggerated to match their personalities.
 The Auguste typically uses a prosthetic nose, however, some paint their noses on.

 There is also a variation of the Auguste clown known amongst clowns as the Lite Auguste.
 The Lite Auguste’s personality is often similar to the Auguste, although, sometimes he may also be a little more on the serious side like the Whiteface.